1. Home

 Consider the February 2021 winter storm which caused power outages for over 4 million Texans.
 In addition to losing power, some customers were left with massive utility bills, because when access was restored, electricity rates rose more than 7,000% in a matter of days.

-Battery prices have fallen rapidly in the last decade, but home solar batteries still cost $10,000 to install.
-Tax credits can return some of that cost if you qualify (through the end of 2025).
+Battery prices have fallen rapidly in the last decade, but home solar batteries still require substantial investment.
 Exact solar battery costs vary by manufacturer, installer, and project, and whether things like an electric panel upgrade are required.
-Also, it's usually most cost-effective to include battery storage as part of installing a new solar system rather than adding to a system years later.
+It can be most cost-effective to include battery storage as part of installing a new solar system rather than adding to a system years later.

 Other factors affecting cost are how much of your home you want to back up during an outage and how often.
 Your own budget, your area’s net metering plan, and how adding a battery impacts your upfront costs and solar payback period will help you determine if a battery is worth it to you.